vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * `vs-kubernetes` - Parent for Kubernetes-related extension settings
        * `vs-kubernetes.namespace` - The namespace to use for all commands
        * `vs-kubernetes.kubectl-path` - File path to the kubectl binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.
+       * `vs-kubernetes.helm-path` - File path to the helm binary.
+Note this is the binary file itself, not just the directory containing the file.
+On Windows, this must contain the `.exe` extension.
        * `vs-kubernetes.draft-path` - File path to the draft binary.
 Note this is the binary file itself, not just the directory containing the file.
-On Windows, this must contain the `.exe` extension.
+On Windows, this must contain the `.exe` extension (note current versions of Draft are not supported on Windows).
        * `vs-kubernetes.autoCleanupOnDebugTerminate` - The flag to control whether to auto cleanup the created deployment and associated pod by the command "Kubernetes: Debug (Launch)".
 The cleanup action occurs when it failed to start debug session or debug session terminated.
 If not specified, the extension will prompt for whether to clean up or not.
 You might choose not to clean up if you wanted to view pod logs, etc.
    * `vsdocker.imageUser` - Image prefix for docker images e.g. 'docker.io/brendanburns'

 ## Known Issues

-  * `Kubernetes: Debug` command currently works only with Node.js applications
+  * `Kubernetes: Debug` command currently works only with Node.js and Java applications
   * For deeply nested Helm charts, template previews are generated against highest (umbrella) chart values (though for `Helm: Template` calls you can pick your chart)

 ## Release Notes